What kind of leader are you? Do people trust you? And what do you fear?

 Feelings like trust, betrayal or fear are not often considered or discussed in organizations.

-Deep-seated fears — of looking ridiculous, losing social status, speaking up, and more — can become true obstacles in a manager’s life.
+Deep-seated fears — of looking ridiculous, losing social status, speaking up, and more — can become real obstacles in a manager’s life.
 While few executives talk about them, deep and uncontrolled private fears can spur defensive behaviors that undermine how they and their colleagues set and execute company strategy.

 How to decode resistance to change :